danchoi/soywiki/README.markdown

 A namespace must start with a lower-case letter and consist only of letters, numbers, and underscore characters.

 Within a WikiWord namespace you can use unqualified WikiWords to link pages within that namespace together.
 For example, if you are editing a page called `recipes.SoyMacaroni` and you want to link to a page called `recipes.SoyRaspberrySmoothie`, you can type a link called `SoyRaspberrySmoothie`.
 SoyWiki will treat this link as an implicitly namespaced link to another page in the `recipes` namespace.

+SoyWiki wiki pages are saved within subdirectories named after their namespace.
+So `recipies.SoyRaspberrySmoothie` would be saved in file path `recipes/SoyRaspberrySmoothie`.

 You can't chain namespace words together.
 The maximum nesting level is 1.
 More nesting would imply hierarchical relationships, and permitting hierarchical